Incoming Students

 I’m validating my schedule but can’t seem to enroll.
 What’s wrong?

 Search for more classes.
 This is a good time to use the advanced class search on DukeHub.
 Check “Show Open Classes Only,” and DukeHub will only show you classes that are still open.
-It is helpful to check your shopping cart the night before your registration window opens to see if there are still spaces in your preferred courses.

 The preregistration steps were supposed to be completed, but I was traveling and didn’t complete them.
 Is it too late?